Pinewood Derby Wheel Inspection Gauge

 The gauge measures the overall width of the wheel including the sidewall.
 The tread patch is not measured by itself, as it is not easily measured on most wheels.
 When measuring the wheel width, measure at a point on the wheel where there is no raised lettering.

 This wheel gauge is the preferred measuring guide even vs very expensive calipers for the same reason.
-The simply squeezing of calipers will cause incorrect measurements of weight reduced wheels.
+The simple squeezing of calipers will cause incorrect measurements of weight reduced wheels.

 Need a super tool kit?
 Click here for more info: